pkgxdev/pkgx/README.md

 ![tea](https://tea.xyz/banner.png)

-Package managers prop up every developer’s stack.
-With great power comes great responsibility—but like—packagers sit beneath all other developer tools;
-couldn’t they do so much more?

-We think so.

-tea abstracts away packaging; its a *universal* virtual environment manager, a *universal* interpreter; it’s a *universal* dependency manager. tea makes packaging *programmable* by exposing it as a set of primitives that can be composed into entirely new tools.
-Change how you work.
-Change how your team works.
-*Change how the world works*.

 *tea is not a package manager*: it’s *unified packaging infrastructure*.
 We’re all doing our part and our part is to make it so you don’t have to spare a brain cycle for tooling, build systems, libraries, vendors or any of